 Souvenirs of Persian Gulf Islands

 The islands are full of gems to take home to your friends and family.
-Most souvenirs are edible wonders such as Dates or traditional sweets.
+Most souvenirs are edible wonders such as Dates or Iran traditional sweets.
 However, there is also a variety of traditional handicrafts and accessories, such as Southern women’s clothing and jewelry.
 You could find them in either the Qeshm bazaar or the Hengam little shops.
 People from all around also love shopping in the Qeshm bazaar for foreign products of all sorts because it is much cheaper and tax-free.

 Well, it’s important to mention that once you arrive at the islands, you would come across little shops.
 Women sell little glass bottles full of Hormuz colorful sand.
 Yes, literal sand.
 And yes, we know you should not take away the beach sand from one place to another.
 Why?
 Because, if we take the glittery sand of Hormuz every time we visit that place, the beach is not going to be glittery anymore after a while.
 Just like we usually don’t like to take too many seashells and rocks even though they are absolutely beautiful.
-That’s a rule of responsible traveling after all!
+That’s a rule of responsible traveling to Iran after all!

 However, there is this kid in one of the cafes in Hormuz who might come sit next to you and magically give you a necklace or a bracelet.
 He makes them from seashells and rocks of the island.
 Taking that gift from him would not be so much of a harm to the island.
 So, go ahead and take it for you or a dear one back home.